Batman: Arkham Origins: Design

 Holmes described the Christmas setting as a juxtaposition between the joyful time of the year and the grim world of Gotham City, including decorative Santas near Gothic gargoyles and Christmas lights in dark alleys.
 The city is dislodged from time and space, contrasting 1930s (and older) buildings with Batman's futuristic technology.
 The New Gotham area was designed for vertical movement, allowing the placement of enemies above and below Batman to create areas dense with activity.
 The game features high contrast between darks and lights, with exaggerated shadows and few balancing colors.
 The city was divided into residential, industrial, and commercial neighborhoods, which were decorated accordingly: the industrial setting is bleak, the commercial area has corporate decorations and the residential neighborhoods have lights in their windows.

 Designers aimed to make the younger Batman's outfit look "assembled versus manufactured", pieced together from several sources.
 Holmes said, "[Batman's suit is] not something that was made in a factory.
 He's taken pieces of tech either he's invented, he's fabricated, or things from the Wayne facilities, and he has made this costume out of these pieces."
 To emphasize the mystery and fear instilled by Batman in this early stage of his career, art director Jeremy Price and the design team used silhouettes and film noir-style low-key lighting to make the character more imposing.
 The name "Batman" is used sparingly in this game to emphasize his urban-legend status and the lack of understanding of the character.
-It was suggested that Batman makes mistakes because of his inexperience (such as tripping or missing with batarangs), but this idea was discarded as inconsistent with the character.
+It was suggested that Batman occasionally make unavoidable mistakes during gameplay because of his inexperience (such as tripping or missing with batarangs), but this idea was discarded as inconsistent with the character.
 His inexperience was instead personality-based: learning how to be the city's protector and overcoming his obsession with vengeance.
 In designing Batman's abilities and gadgets, the gameplay took precedence over narrative consistency with the previous games; the designers thought that removing features players had already experienced in those games would make playing Arkham Origins feel less empowering.